 A cadetship offers the opportunity to undertake a Commerce, Business or dual degree while gaining valuable work experience.
-It is not necessary to have undertaken an Accounting subject or be completing an Accounting major.
+It is not necessary to have undertaken an Accounting subject or to be completing an Accounting major.

 University students will be enrolled into a Business, Commerce or dual degree on either a full time or part time basis.
 Where enrolled full time it is expected for enrolment to change to part-time, with a maximum of 2 subjects per semester upon commencement of a cadetship.

 SRJ Walker Wayland reserves the right to withdraw the offer of employment if the above requirements are not met.

 How are our cadetships structured?

 The cadetship program is initially structured as a combination of part-time work and part-time study, with our Cadets working 4 days or thirty hours per week.

 This opportunity to combine work and study allows our cadets to gain substantial experience while studying and learning, to enable you to work effectively and efficiently in a professional office.